vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 nebula> INSERT VERTEX t1(a),t3(a) values 200:(now(), "hello");
 ```

-The vertex 200 property in tag t1 will expire after 5 seconds.
+The vertex 200 property in tag t1 will expire in 5 seconds.

 ```ngql
 nebula> FETCH PROP ON t1 200;